 Ingredient Notes & Substitutions

-Figs: Any type of fig will work for this smoothie, including Black Mission Figs, Adriatic Figs, Brown Turkey Figs, Green Figs and more.
+Figs: Any type of fresh or frozen fig will work for this smoothie, including Black Mission Figs, Adriatic Figs, Brown Turkey Figs, Green Figs and more.
 Frozen figs may also be used.

 Frozen banana: The banana adds some natural sweetness to this smoothie.
 You can use fresh or frozen banana in this recipe.
 If using fresh banana, be sure to add some ice for better texture.